 Question:What are the things I need to bring with me?

-Answer: Toiletries, towels and other personal belongings including a pair of white yoga cloths.
+Answer: Toiletries, towels and other personal belongings including a pair of white yoga clothes.
 (You can also buy in Pushkar).
-Swamiji prefers that all trainees wear while during the training.
+Swamiji prefers that all trainees wear white during the training.

 Question:When do I check in/checkout at yoga home?

 Answer: You check in on the previous evening of the day of the commencement of the course and check out the following morning of day the course gets over.

 Question:What if I do not eat/am allergic to certain foods?